Back to Blog

 DOJ Accredited Representative • 15+ years experience

-• Right to not sign any documents you don't understand
+• Right to not sign any documents you do not understand, including voluntary departure forms

 In Public or During Traffic Stops